IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 3. Run the command: _./gradlew bootRun_
 4. Open your browser to http://localhost:8080/app/index.html

+If you happen to be behind an http proxy you will need to create a file called gradle.properties in the root of the project and follow instructions on this [page](http://www.gradle.org/docs/current/userguide/build_environment.html) for configuring gradle to use a proxy.

 ## Cleaning up the database

 This app uses a file-based HSQL database that is stored in the _database_ folder in the root of the project.
 Deleting